Did you know that every month more than 200,000 people search for coaching at Google.

 In fact, you can even buy the rights to videos in your niche and add your own private label intro to each video.
 This is a fast way to get into video coaching.
 Once you have your videos, delivering them is a breeze with these three options…

 Member Sites: You can load up all your videos into a member site like I did at ezWebBusinessBuilder2.com and let members access the training on their own time.
-Here’s an review of a newbie-friendly platform for setting up a member site in just a few minutes.
+Here’s a newbie-friendly platform for setting up a member site in just a few minutes.
 Lots of coaches use this platform as it is cost effective and easy to use.

 YouTube: There are several ways that you can use YouTube.
 You can either prerecord videos and upload them to the YouTube site, or you can do live streaming via your channel.
 You’ll find both options at the Youtube Upload page.

 If you’re going to upload videos to a YouTube channel one thing you want to do is to set the privacy to private and that means that only people who you invite can watch the video.
 If you’re going to charge people for your coaching, which of course you should, then you want to make sure that it doesn’t show up in the public listings on YouTube.

 Vimeo: Another option for video coaching is Vimeo, which is similar to YouTube, but it does offer free and paid for versions.
 The paid for version is worth getting because you don’t have any advertisements showing and you also get a much larger allocation.
 You can read all about it at Vimeo.com/upgrade.

 There you go, just a few methods that you can use to deliver your coaching to your clients.
 If you’re interested in coaching or simply profiting from helping others get into coaching, check out my package at ezBizCoach.com.